Andy4495/Windows10-on-iMac2011/README.md

 - Windows 8/8.1 install DVD
   - The DVD that I created from a Windows 8.1 ISO downloaded from Microsoft refused to work.
 Boot Camp insisted that it was a Windows 10 DVD.
 I'm not sure if my ISO was somehow corrupted, or if it contained some newer software that Boot Camp didn't recognize.
   - I eventually found an original Windows 8.1 DVD from a previous Windows purchase from several years ago.
 Boot Camp finally worked when using this old 8.1 install DVD.
+- Valid Windows Licene Key
+  - This is required during the Windows 8 installation process.

 ### The Procedure